Technology / Networking

 Is the CWNA Certification Worth it?

 The Certified Wireless Network Administrator (CWNA) certification is a foundational-level certification from Certified Wireless Network Professionals (CWNP) that focuses on wireless local area network technology.
-All CWNP certs are vendor-neutral, meaning the concepts and skills they cover can be applied regardless of vendor.
+All CWNP certifications are vendor-neutral, meaning the concepts and skills they cover can be applied regardless of vendor.

 What Experience Do You Need to Take the CNWA?